Ben Stewart (Blue Heelers): Storylines

 At the end of season 10, Ben shot and killed police colleague Susie Raynor's paralyzed husband, Brad in order to save her life, a scandal then ensues in Court when false accusations are made by Brad's sister that a sexual relationship between him and Susie was the real reason for the shooting.
 Ben was cleared of the charges and despite the seemingly resolved issues, Marrissa breaks off their engagement.
 Ben also finally gained promotion to the rank of Sergeant at the start of season 11.

 After the Station bombing in season 11 and the subsequent death of close friend Jo, Ben blames himself for her death as he made her stay at the station, Ben and Susie grieve Jo's death by going on to seek comfort with one another and start a brief relationship, but like Maggie, she had feelings for another colleague (Evan 'Jonesy' Jones) and breaks up with Ben.

 Soon after Susie left him Ben again finds himself in the position of having to shoot someone in order to save a colleague's life, this time Jonesy's, in this case though he doesn't have the nerve and hesitates so Jonesy is forced to save himself.
 Jonesy then accuses Ben of wanting him dead because of Susie's feelings for him and despite Susie's rebuttal of Jonesy's claims she still tells a disillusioned Ben to move on and accept that the two of them are over.
 This coupled with the current case he's working on lead Ben to question his life not only as a policeman but in general which leaves him at breaking point and even contemplating suicide until he receives a call from his son that changes his mind.
 Ben immediately leaves the police force and moves to Perth to be closer to his kids.

-He is the fifth-longest-serving character of the series, behind Tom Croydon, Chris Riley P.J.
-Hasham. and Maggie Doyle.
+Reception

+For his portrayal of Ben, Bishop received a nomination for the Most Popular New Talent – Male accolade at the 1999 Logie Awards.
+While reviewing the character's first episode, Ali Gripper from The Sydney Morning Herald stated that Ben "provides P.J. with some much needed rivalry for Maggie Doyle's affections", which prompted P.J. to finally ask her out.